Anomalous thermoelectric and thermal Hall effects in irradiated altermagnets: Abstract

 \section{Abstract}

-In this study, we show that a $d$-wave altermagnet can be transformed into a Chern insulator by irradiating it with elliptically polarized light from a high-frequency photon beam.
+We show that a $d$-wave altermagnet can be transformed into a Chern insulator by irradiating it with elliptically polarized light from a high-frequency photon beam.
 We further explore the intrinsic anomalous thermoelectric and thermal Hall effects in light-irradiated altermagnets.
-At extremely low temperatures, the thermoelectric Hall coefficient, which exhibits a linear temperature dependence for the thermoelectric Hall conductivity, vanishes within the gapped region between the conduction and valence bands.
-However, it displays peaks and dips at the boundaries of the gap, suggesting that thermoelectric Hall conductivity can be used to probe the bandwidth.
-Similarly, the low-temperature thermal Hall coefficient, which also shows a linear temperature dependence for the thermal Hall conductivity, becomes quantized in the gapped region between the conduction and valence bands.
-This quantization indicates that thermal Hall conductivity can serve as a probe for the topological properties of the system.
+At low temperatures, the thermoelectric Hall coefficient exhibits a linear temperature dependence but vanishes within the energy gap between the conduction and valence bands near the $M$ point.
+However, it displays pronounced peaks and dips at the gap boundaries near both the $M$ and $\Gamma$ points, suggesting that thermoelectric Hall conductivity is a sensitive probe for these gapped regions.
+Similarly, the low-temperature thermal Hall coefficient, which also shows a linear temperature dependence, becomes quantized across the bandwidth, reflecting the underlying topological character of the light-induced Chern insulating phase.
+These results establish thermoelectric and thermal Hall transports as powerful signatures of topology in driven altermagnetic systems.